 Recovering from decades of conflict, Cambodia is one of Southeast Asia's poorest countries.

-people in Cambodia don't have access to safe water.
+3.9 million people in Cambodia do not have clean water.

-Over 380 Cambodian children under five years old die each year from diarrhoea caused by unsafe water and poor sanitation.
+Almost 300 children under five die a year due to diarrhoeal diseases caused by poor water and sanitation.

 Despite a growing tourism industry, Cambodia remains one of the poorest nations in Southeast Asia.
 More than half the population lack adequate sanitation.

 Cambodia is a one of the least urbanised countries in Southeast Asia with over 70% of people living in rural areas, many in extreme poverty.
 Cambodia has the lowest sanitation coverage and the second lowest water supply coverage in the region.
-As a result, over 380 children die each year from diarrhoeal diseases.
+As a result, almost 300 children die each year from diarrhoeal diseases.

 Cambodia has had a tumultuous recent past.
 As a result of the devastation wrought by the Khmer Rouge regime, an entire generation of professionals was lost, creating major shortages of skilled engineers, technicians and health professionals.
 The first generation of post-conflict graduates is now emerging and there is an excellent opportunity to support these young people to build skills and drive their country's development.